 - If you need to organize information, choose lists, mind maps, flowcharts, or tables.

-In Crello, you can choose templates with different layouts that will help create natural information flow and structure all the data in a balanced way:
+In Crello (Now VistaCreate), you can choose templates with different layouts that will help create natural information flow and structure all the data in a balanced way:

 Use a single-column design for a linear flow, two-column – for comparisons, and a multi-section layout – for infographics where reading order isn't that critical.

 It's hard to imagine, but if you've sifted through Crello's (Now VistaCreate) massive library of design objects and couldn't find what you were looking for, here goes an alternative option for you: